bediger4000/xor-decoding/README.md

 same key byte, `findkeys` tries every ASCII bytes from 0x20 to 0x7f to decode a buffer.  `findkeys` determines the three ASCII bytes that yield the least percentage of non-printing "cleartext" characters.
-It considers the "first best key" to be the concatentatoin of key bytes that yeild the lowest non-printable character count for each of the _keylength_ buffers.
+It considers the "first best key" to be the concatentation of key bytes that yeild the lowest non-printable character count for each of the _keylength_ buffers.